tacaldo/GettingAndCleaningDataWeek4/README.md

-## DATA SETS TRANFORMATION PROCESS - Project Work by Anthony Acaldo
+## DATA SETS TRANFORMATION PROCESS - Project Work Assignment
 The requisite data transformation consists of 5 tasks to achieve the end result of a tidy data set as described in the Coursera - 'Getting an Cleaning Data' course project.